ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 Try:

 * Find sin<sup>–1</sup>(1)
-* Find the remainder when 14 is divided by 3
+* Find the remainder when 14 is divided by 3 (challenge: find the difference between 2 methods)
 * Find |–4|

 ### 6. The semicolon